-- Career Endorsement indicating completion of a rigorous Course of Study that includes a Career Technical Education concentration - College Endorsement indicating readiness for entry into community colleges - College/UNC Endorsement indicating readiness for entry into a four-year university in the University of North Carolina system - NC Academic Scholars Endorsement indicating that students have completed a balanced and academically rigorous high school program preparing them for postsecondary education - Global Languages Endorsement indicating proficiency in one or more languages in addition to English
+- Career Endorsement indicating completion of a rigorous Course of Study that includes a Career Technical Education (CTE) concentration in one of the approved CTE Career Pathways - College Endorsement indicating readiness for entry into community colleges - College/UNC Endorsement indicating readiness for entry into a four-year university in the University of North Carolina system - NC Academic Scholars Endorsement indicating that students have completed a balanced and academically rigorous high school program preparing them for postsecondary education - Global Languages Endorsement indicating proficiency in one or more languages in addition to English

 These endorsements are earned by completing specific coursework, maintaining a minimum grade point average, and earning additional industry certification (Career Endorsement only).
 Information for the NC Academic Scholars Endorsement is posted below.
-For specific information on the requirements to earn the Career Endorsement, College Endorsement, College/UNC Endorsement, or Global Languages Endorsement, please visit the NC Department of Public Instruction Diploma Endorsements webpage at https://www.dpi.nc.gov/districts-schools/high-school-graduation-requirements/high-school-diploma-endorsements#nc-academic-scholars-endorsement
+For specific information on the requirements to earn the Career Endorsement, College Endorsement, College/UNC Endorsement, or Global Languages Endorsement, please visit the NC Department of Public Instruction Diploma Endorsements webpage at www.dpi.nc.gov/districts-schools/high-school-graduation-requirements/high-school-diploma-endorsements